gmccreight/from-kinesis-to-druid/README.md

 You should see a result like: `{"result":{"received":25,"sent":25}}`

-On the **host OS**, you will be able to see the recently-added events by running:

-(note that you may need to change the timeframe specified in the `eventer-top-event-types-to-test-ingestion-worked.json` file

-    cd from-kinesis-to-druid/to-druid
+Next, you can run a query to see if the aggregation of that data works

-    curl -L -H'Content-Type: application/json' -XPOST --data-binary @eventer-top-event-types-to-test-ingestion-worked.json http://localhost:8082/druid/v2/?pretty
+    cd /app/to-druid/; curl -L -H'Content-Type: application/json' -XPOST --data-binary @eventer-top-event-types-to-test-ingestion-worked.json http://localhost:8082/druid/v2/?pretty